TobiasFrassa/futurebuilders/README.md

 So this test gathers the neccessary data and gives a job prediction that the user will most likely enjoy working and be good at.

-# Common information (jump down for code related information)
+# Common information (scroll down for code related information)

 - the long term mission of this project is to build a web app which gives all users a very good prediction about what they are good at and what they like to do.